Northern Light User Agreement

 - Third Party Search Engines Indexes.
 Information you share publicly on the Site may be indexed through third party search engines.
 If you change your public-facing content, these search engines may not update their databases.
 We do not control the practices of third party search engines, and they may use caches containing your outdated information.

-- Compliance with Law, Responding to Legal Requests, Preventing Harm and Protection of Our Rights.
+- Compliance with Law.
+Responding to Legal Requests, Preventing Harm and Protection of Our Rights.
 Northern Light may disclose your information, including personal information, to courts, law enforcement or governmental authorities, or authorized third parties, if and to the extent we are required or permitted to do so by law or if such disclosure is reasonably necessary: (i) comply with our legal obligations, (ii) to comply with legal process and to respond to claims asserted against Northern Light, (iii) to respond to verified requests relating to a criminal investigation or alleged or suspected illegal activity or any other activity that may expose us, you, or any other of our users to legal liability, (iv) to enforce and administer our Terms of Service or other agreements with our users and customers, or (v) to protect the rights, property or personal safety of Northern Light, its employees, its users, customers or members of the public.
 Where appropriate, we may notify users and customers about legal requests unless: (i) providing notice is prohibited by the legal process itself, by court order we receive, or by applicable law, or (ii) we believe that providing notice would be futile, ineffective, create a risk of injury or bodily harm to an individual or group, or create or increase a risk of fraud upon Northern Light’s property, its users and customers and the Site.
 In instances where we comply with legal requests without notice for these reasons, we will attempt to notify that user or customer about the request after the fact where appropriate and where we determine in good faith that we are no longer prevented from doing so.

 - Service Providers.
 Since Northern Light conducts activities globally.
 In doing so, Northern Light uses a variety of third parties to help us provide services related to the Site.
-Service providers may be located inside or outside of the European Economic Area (“EEA”).
+Service providers may be located inside or outside of Switzerland or the European Economic Area (“EEA”).
 The EEA unites the EU Member States and the three EEA EFTA States (Iceland, Liechtenstein, and Norway) into a market governed by the same basic rules (such as GDPR).
 For example, service providers may host computer servers that provide the Site services, provide data storage that stores your personal information, or provide email or newsletter management services.
 In these circumstances Northern Light may share your personal information with the third party service provider.
 If Northern Light needs to share your information, including personal information, with a third party service provider, in order to perform or ensure the adequate performance of the Site and services with you, we are permitted to do so.
 If Northern Light choses to share your personal information with a third party service providers for our internal marketing purposes such as sending you offers or other promotional material and information, you grant us your consent to do so by using the Site or registering for an Account.

 - Aggregated Data.
 We may also share aggregated information (information about our users that we combine together so that it no longer identifies or references an individual user) and other anonymized information for regulatory compliance, industry and market analysis, insights about the sector, demographic profiling, marketing and advertising, and other business purposes.
 We may share this aggregated data with the public.